 - It is a condition of the Foundation’s licence that the proposed allocation will be applied for the purpose stated and no other purpose.
 Acceptance of the payment will be deemed to confirm that the allocation has or will be applied accordingly.

 - In the event of non-compliance with any of these conditions, an amount equal to the grant amount will be immediately repayable by the recipient organisation to The Mainland Foundation.

 - The receiving organisation acknowledges and accepts that public disclosure will be made of any funds allocated by The Mainland Foundation as a result of this request.

 - All applications will be given due consideration by The Mainland Foundation Net Proceeds Committee.
 The Committee is the final arbitrator as to the success or otherwise of any grant application, irrespective of the application meeting all or any of The Mainland Foundation’s authorised purpose and/or donation criteria.

 - Grant requests must be for future spending.
-Grants will not be approved for expenditure that has already been incurred at the time the application is received by Mainland Foundation.
+Grants will not be approved for expenditure that has already been incurred at the time the application is reviewed by the Net Proceeds Committee of the Mainland Foundation.

 - Grants must be of direct and immediate benefit to the organisation applying.

 - All uniforms, equipment etc must remain the property of the recipient organisation (hence why, personal items cannot be funded).